JCSDA-internal/.github/pull_request_template.md

 - waiting on JCSDA/atlas/pull/<pr_number>

 ## Impact

+Is a change of answers expected from this PR for this or other repositories?

 If changes in this PR will affect other repositories, please add a "waiting for other repos" label, and list the repositories that will be affected to the best of your knowledge (example below).
 Requires changes in the following repositories: